ICEtinger/Connected-Learn/README.md

 # Connected-Learn
 Multiple-choice question app with Machine-Learning.

-Let's user query and answer multiple-choice questions.
+Lets user query and answer multiple-choice questions.
 Gives statistics about answered questions, and adapt the next questions given to the user according to his past answers using Machine-Learning.

-Use Ionic, JavaScript, JQuery, FireBase.
+Uses Ionic, JavaScript, JQuery, and FireBase.

-Change Firebase configurations in index.html to use in your project.
+** Change Firebase configurations in index.html to use in your project. **